iguessthislldo/opendds-devguide-converter/devguide/dds_security.rst

+.. _dds_security--dds-security:

 ############
 DDS Security
 ############

+..
+    Sect<14>

+.. _dds_security--building-opendds-with-security-enabled:

 **************************************
 Building OpenDDS with Security Enabled
 **************************************

+..
+    Sect<14.1>

 Prior to utilizing DDS Security, OpenDDS must be built to include security elements into the resulting libraries.
 The following instructions show how this is to be completed on various platforms.

+.. _dds_security--prerequisites:

 Prerequisites
 =============

+..
+    Sect<14.1.1>

 OpenDDS includes an implementation of the OMG DDS Security 1.1 specification.
 Building OpenDDS with security enabled requires the following dependencies:

-* Xerces-C++ v3.x
+#.
+Xerces-C++ v3.x

-* OpenSSL v1.0.2+, v1.1, or v3.0.1+ (1.1 is preferred)
+#.
+OpenSSL v1.0.2+, v1.1, or v3.0.1+ (1.1 is preferred)

-* Google Test (only required if building OpenDDS tests)
+#.
+Google Test (only required if building OpenDDS tests)

    * If you are using OpenDDS from a git repository, Google Test is provided as a git submodule.
      Make sure to enable submodules with the ``--recursive`` option to git clone.

-* CMake (required if building OpenDDS tests and building Google Test and other dependencies from source).
+#.
+CMake (required if building OpenDDS tests and building Google Test and other dependencies from source).

 **General Notes on Using OpenDDS Configure Script with DDS Security**

-* DDS Security is disabled by default, enable it with ``--security``
+#.
+DDS Security is disabled by default, enable it with ``--security``

-* OpenDDS tests are disabled by default, enable them with ``--tests``
+#.
+OpenDDS tests are disabled by default, enable them with ``--tests``

    * Disabling tests skips the Google Test and CMake dependencies

    * If tests are enabled, the configure script can run CMake and build Google Test

+.. _dds_security--building-opendds-with-security-on-windows:

 Building OpenDDS with Security on Windows
 =========================================

+..
+    Sect<14.1.2>

 **Using Microsoft vcpkg**